punit2911/MedQueryDoc-AI-Intelligent-Medical-Document-Assistant/README.md

-# 🩺 Medical Document Intelligence Chatbot (LLaMA-2)
+# 🩺 MedQueryDoc AI – Intelligent Medical Document Assistant

 ## 📌 About the Project